gatlin/kamisado/README.md

 Two players each have 8 pieces across the board from one another.
 The object of the game is to get one of your pieces to the other side.

-On the first turn, the black player selects a piece to move (it is "active").
+Black player goes first.
+On the first move the player must select a piece to be *active*.
+Only active pieces may be moved.
+Active pieces have dots in the middle of them.

-The player may move their piece any number of tiles forward, or diagonally forward, until they reach the edge of the board or another piece.
+On each turn a player must select a tile for their active piece to move to.
+A piece may only go directly forward or diagonally forward.
+A piece may be moved any distance but it may not land on or skip over another piece.

 The game will not let you make an illegal move.

-The color of the tile you move your piece to dictates your opponent's active piece on the next round; you will see it now has a dot in the middle of it.
+The color of the tile you move your piece to becomes the color of your opponent's active piece.

 When a player wins the board resets and starts a new game.